Krakaw/TOTP/README.md

     -V, --version                Print version information

 SUBCOMMANDS:
     add            Add a new account
     check          Check an OTP
     delete         Delete an account
     generate       Generate an OTP
-    help        Print this message or the help of the given subcommand(s)
+    help           Print this message or the help of the given subcommand(s) interactive    Run in interactive mode [default]

 ```

 ### Add accounts